tomtom94/react-easy-ssr/README.md

 Please note we don't use classical CSS style.
 We use [JSS](https://cssinjs.org/react-jss) (it means js in css).

-### Disadvantages of redux-saga and react-jss
+### Some disadvantages

-- With this you can't use the powerful React function unveiled in 2018 called `renderToNodeStream`.
-We must use the old one which is `rendeToString`.
+- With this configuration can't use the powerful React function unveiled in 2018 called `renderToNodeStream`.
+We must use the old one which is (from 2015) `rendeToString`.
+But no worries bro 90% of React websites are on the old one.
-Of course we make a classical `hydratation` afterwards.
+List of modules not compatible with `renderToNodeStream` (I am telling you the ones I am sure of, this is not a full list)
-You wanna know more about this ? check out this issue [on github](https://github.com/redux-saga/redux-saga/issues/2112)
+  - `redux-saga` check out this issue [on github](https://github.com/redux-saga/redux-saga/issues/2112)
+  - `react-jss` check out this issue [on github](https://github.com/cssinjs/jss/issues/807)
+  - `redux-observable` check out this issue [on github](https://github.com/redux-observable/redux-observable/issues?q=is%3Aissue+is%3Aopen+rendertonodestream)

-- Another big issue is the split code, which affects also the SSR when it reads the app.
+- Another big issue is the split code, this normal behavior no worries ;).
+The first time your server (frontend) reads one of your page it'll be blind of redux actions.
+I can't explain you why but this is so much interesting try to investigate yourself (use Postman and check if you have data in your DOM, turn off and on your server check in Postman again)
 You wanna know more about this ? check out this issue [on github](https://github.com/gregberge/loadable-components/issues/473#issuecomment-561973760)

 ### I want to use renderToNodeStream to make a top notch app

-Well then you must use a `redux-thunk` which is gonna give you easy promises to handle on the server side.
+Well then you must use a `redux-thunk` and/or a `apollographql` which is gonna give you easy promises to handle on the server side.
 And don't use `react-jss`, just use a classical SASS, LESS or CSS style.
 And you are good to go

 ## Notes